India–Lesotho relations

 India and Lesotho maintain diplomatic relations.
-Lesotho has a high commission in New Delhi and India has a non resident ambassador in Pretoria, South Africa.
+Lesotho has a high commission in New Delhi and India has a non-resident High Commissioner in Pretoria, South Africa.
 Both nations are part of the Non-Aligned Movement and the Commonwealth of Nations.

-"Considering that India is the largest democracy in the world, and in view of its past contributions to the promotion of peace", Lesotho has officially decided to back India's candidacy for a permanent seat in a reformed Security Council.
+"Considering that India is the largest democracy in the world, and given past contributions to the promotion of peace", Lesotho has officially decided to back India's candidacy for a permanent seat in a reformed Security Council.
 Lesotho has also recognised Kashmir as an integral part of India, and supports the Indian stand on this issue.
 According to the Indian High Commission to Pretoria's website, "Since 1996, the High Commission in Pretoria has been concurrently accredited to Lesotho.
 Earlier, Lesotho came under the charge of the High Commission in Botswana.
 Following the visit of Prime Minister Mosisili to India in August 2003, Lesotho opened a resident mission in New Delhi.
 Mr. Shabir Peerbhai was appointed as Lesotho’s High Commissioner to India."
-Shri Man Mohan Bakaya has been appointed the Honorary Consul of India to the Kingdom of Lesotho in March 2014 in a ceremony held in the Lesotho capital Maseru, by the Indian High Commissioner to South Africa (accredited to Lesotho).
+Shri Man Mohan Bakaya was appointed the Honorary Consul of India to the Kingdom of Lesotho in March 2014 at a ceremony held in the Lesotho capital, Maseru, by the Indian High Commissioner to South Africa (accredited to Lesotho).

+Community

+An important, well established Indian community of 4,000 reside in Lesotho, conducting commerce and trade.
+With a high economic profile, the community's presence has been noted since the early 1900s.
+Annual festivals, functions, and events are carried out by the Indian Association Of Lesotho.

 Economic ties

-In the year 2010–2011, Indian exports to Lesotho were valued at around US$17 million and imports at only US$1 million.

-Military ties

-In 2001, under an agreement with India, an Indian Army Training Team (IATT) started training the LDF.
+During the fiscal year of 2022, India's net trade with Lesotho amounted to $30 million.
+This included pharmaceutical products, textiles and mineral products.